By D. Brian Smith

 Photography: Courtesy of ALMS (post production - Ben Moment)

-A three-peat transpired at the 14th Petit Le Mans, which was a most predictable end to the 2011 American Le Mans Series presented by Tequila Patron.
-Franck Montagny, Stephane Sarrazin and Alexander Wurz raced the Peugeot 908 Sport Total racecar to a third straight victory at the Road Atlanta Petit Le Mans.
+A three-peat took place at the 14th Petit Le Mans, which was a most predictable end to the 2011 American Le Mans Series presented by Tequila Patron.
+Franck Montagny, Stephane Sarrazin and Alexander Wurz raced the Peugeot 908 Sport Total car to a third straight victory at the Road Atlanta Petit Le Mans.
 Like last year and the year before, they waged an epic contest with Audi Sport Team Joest and secured yet another victory against the four rings of Audi.

-With the #7 Peugeot 908 Sport Total entry in the paddock and out of the contest, it was up to the two remaining Peugeot cars and the two Audi cars to vie for the victory in the LMP classification, at least for a little while.
-Alan McNish, Dindo Capello and Tom Kristensen shared driving responsibilities for the #2 Audi R18 until that racecar fell out of the competition with several unrepairable mechanical problems.
+With the #7 Peugeot 908 Sport Total entry in the paddock and out of the competition, it was up to the two remaining Peugeot cars and the two Audi cars to vie for the victory in the LMP class, at least for a little while.
+Alan McNish, Dindo Capello and Tom Kristensen shared driving responsibilities for the #2 Audi R18 until that racecar fell out of the competition with several unrepairable mechanical maladies.
 In a two against one effort in favor of Peugeot, the #10 Team Oreca-Matmut Peugeot 908 Hdi-FAP managed to capture second place.
-Marc Gene, Nicolas Minassian and Nicolas Lapierre drove the Oreca-Matmut Peugeot with swift dispatch.
+Marc Gene, Nicolas Minassian and Nicolas Lapierre drove the Oreca-Matmut Peugeot with consummate skill.
 The #007 Aston Martin Racing AMR Lola Coupe B09 60, piloted by Adrian Fernandez, Harold Primat and Stefan Mucke would have made James Bond and Her Majesty's Secret Service proud, with a rock solid third place finish against the stiff competition from Peugeot and Audi.

 Redline Review & the Child Rescue Network